prahladyeri/prahladyeri.github.io/_posts/2024-06-15-most-aesthetic-google-fonts.md

 image: /uploads/grocery-cart.jpg
 ---

 Without Google Fonts, our typography would be in limbo!
-Now, I'm neither a web designer nor have an eye for the pixel perfect and aesthetic design which a pro designer definitely would.
+Now, I'm neither a web designer nor have an eye for the pixel perfect and aesthetic design which a pro designer usually does.
 Instead, my usual workflow is to cobble together web components like bootstrap, jquery, codeigniter, etc. and try to build something useful out of it.

 <link rel="stylesheet" href="https://fonts.googleapis.com/css?family=Rubik|Inter|Mulish|Roboto|Libre+Baskerville|Open+Sans|Lato">